Systems Theory and Audio Feedback

 - These feedback cycles interact and can support or counterbalance one another, producing stability, oscillation, or transformation. (p.
 312).

-- These cycles can also occur within a person and cause problems.
+- These cycles can also occur within a person, causing problems.
 For example, reduced self-confidence can lead to poor performance, which in turn can further reduce self-confidence (p.
 312).

 Capra: Feedback cycles reveal organisation.

-Feedback cycles display the organisation of a system, as distinct from the system’s physical structure (Capra, 1997, p.63).
+A feedback cycle displays the organisation of the system, as distinct from its physical structure (Capra, 1997, p.
+63).

 Alternative names for feedback cycles